wgseligman/GramsSim/README.md

    - The default version of CMake for CentOS 7 is 2.8.
 You may have to install a later of version of CMake on your system.

+   - It's important that ROOT, HepMC3, and Geant4 all be compiled with the same version of the C++ compiler (or at least one that supports C++11 and above).
+The "native compiler" of CentOS 7 does _not_ have this property.

    - There are few packages distributions that include Geant4 at present (Jan-2021); one exception is